Afroedura halli

 Afroedura halli, also known commonly as Hall's flat gecko or the inland rock gecko, is a species of gecko, a lizard in the family Gekkonidae.
-The species is endemic to South Africa.
+The species is native to southern Africa.

 Etymology

 The specific name, halli, is in honor of Charles Hall who collected the holotype.

+Geographic name

+A. halli is found in Lesotho and South Africa.

+Habitat

+The preferred natural habitat of A. halli is boulders and sandstone cliffs of mountain tops, at altitudes of 1,750–2,200 m.